laravel-enso/documentation/docs/packages/form-builder.md

 - uses a JSON template file for generating the form
 - flexible form layout, that supports grouping inputs into logical sections and columns of different widths, even on the same row
-- uses it's own VueJS components, such as `vue-select` and `datepicker` for an improved experience
+- uses it's own VueJS components, such as `vue-select`, `datepicker` and even a `wysiwyg` editor for an improved experience
 - `VueFormSs.vue` a server-side form wrapper is available that can be used to fetch the form configuration
 - for most forms, the builder & the json template is all that's needed
 - provides helpful error messages when the template is missing parameters or unexpected values are found